aria-afk/chrome-clean-search/README.md

 Then enjoy~

+## TODO:
+- Ability to navigate post udm14 search to any type (navigating off a web section will just re-route back to web right now.)

 ## Features I want to/will add

 - Ability to toggle on/off through a UI instead of through the extension manager.